bitipedia/bitipedia.github.io/about.md

 ### New contributors are welcome!

-If you can help translate or proofread articles about Bitcoin and _on-chain_ scaling, then you get involved to help spread the word.
+If you can help translate or proofread articles about Bitcoin and _on-chain_ scaling, then you can get involved to help spread the word.

 ### There's different ways to get involved!